Amarillo, Texas: Economy

 Amarillo is considered the regional economic center for the Texas Panhandle, as well as Eastern New Mexico and the Oklahoma Panhandle.
 The meat packing industry is a major employer in Amarillo; about one-quarter of the United States' beef supply is processed in the area.
-The city is also the location of headquarters for the Texas Cattle Feeders Association.
+The city also holds the headquarters for the Texas Cattle Feeders Association.
 Petroleum extraction is also a major industry.
-The helium industry has decreased in significance since the federal government privatized local operations in the late 1990s.
+The helium industry decreased in significance after the federal government privatized local operations in the late 1990s.
 Bell Helicopter Textron opened a helicopter assembly plant near the city's international airport in 1999.

 The city's largest employer in 2005 was Tyson Foods, with 3,700 employees.
-The Amarillo Independent School District was next with 3,659 employees followed by Pantex, Baptist St. Anthony's Health Care System, City of Amarillo, Northwest Texas Healthcare System, Amarillo College, Wal-mart, and United Supermarkets.
+The Amarillo Independent School District was next with 3,659 employees followed by Pantex, Baptist St. Anthony's Health Care System, City of Amarillo, Northwest Texas Healthcare System, Amarillo College, Walmart, and United Supermarkets.
 Other major employers include Bell Helicopter Textron, Owens-Corning, Amarillo National Bank and ASARCO.

 Approximately 14 e6acre of agricultural land surrounds the city with corn, wheat, and cotton as the primary crops.
 Other crops in the area include sorghum, silage, hay, and soybeans.
-The Texas Panhandle, particularly in Hereford, Texas, serves as a fast-growing milk producing area as several multimillion-dollar state of the art dairies were built in early 2000s.
+The Texas Panhandle, particularly in Hereford, Texas, serves as a fast-growing milk producing area as several multimillion-dollar state of the art dairies were built in the early 2000s.

-The Amarillo Economic Development Corporation (AEDC) is funded by a city sales tax, and it provides aggressive incentive packages to existing and prospective employers.
+The Amarillo Economic Development Corporation (AEDC), funded by a city sales tax, provides aggressive incentive packages to existing and prospective employers.
 In the mid-to-late 1990s, the AEDC gained notoriety by sending mock checks to businesses across the country, placing full-page advertisements in The Wall Street Journal, and paying an annual $1 million subsidy to American Airlines to retain jet service.
 The AEDC is largely responsible for bringing Bell Helicopter Textron's development of the V-22 Osprey hybrid aircraft and the future site of Marine One assembly in Amarillo.

 From 2020 to 2021, Amarillo experienced its greatest amount of economic development in 30 years.
 Amazon, Asset Protection Unit, and Texas Tech University Vet School were named some major organizations contributing to the city and metropolitan area's economic growth.
 Through the COVID-19 pandemic in Texas, the Amarillo Chamber of Commerce announced a new initiative to help local businesses rebound from the pandemic.
 Its tourism industry also rebounded.